Creative Arts Therapy

 What is Creative Arts Therapy?

 Creative Arts Therapy uses art making to promote health, communication and expression.
-The creative arts involve the use of visual arts, drama, music, dance/movement (or a combination of arts) to explore the potential needs of individuals and groups.
-A professional therapeutic relationship facilitates the exploration and discovery of specific needs of these individuals and groups.
+The creative arts involve the use of visual arts, drama, music, dance/movement (or a combination of arts) to explore identified or emergent needs of individuals and groups.
+A professional therapeutic relationship facilitates the discovery and exploration of these needs in a safe and supportive environment.

 The Aim of Creative Arts Therapy

-The overall aim of creative arts therapy is to enable clients to effect change and growth on a personal level through the use of art making and self-expression in a safe and supportive environment.
+The overall aim of creative arts therapy is to enable clients to effect change and growth on a personal level through the use of art making and self-expression.
+The ability for creative engagement to simply maintain health and well-being should also be noted.

 As members of therapeutic teams or as private practitioners creative arts therapists work closely with other professionals.
 Therapists:

-The Australian Creative Arts Therapy website contains further information on the benefits of art making within a therapeutic environment:
+The Australian, New Zealand and Asian Creative Arts Therapy website contains further information on the benefits of art making within a therapeutic environment:

 © Thumbprint